This Sugar Free Yellow Cake is a classic cake that can be served any time of the year.

 Instructions

-- Next, add your eggs one at a time, beating between additions.
-Then mix in the vanilla extract.
+- Eggs.
+Add the eggs to the large mixing bowl, one at a time, mixing between additions.
+Then add in the vanilla extract.

 Recipe Notes